MarcusHSmith/marcusmth/content/blog/escaping-closures-in-swift.md

 path: blog
 date: 2020-11-13T23:43:45.078Z
 lastUpdated: 2020-11-16T19:43:00.000Z
-title: '@Escaping Closures in Swift'
+title: "@Escaping Closures in Swift"
 description: Success and Failure Closures in Swift
 tags:
   - swift
 isPublished: true
 ---

 Success and Failure blocks are all over Swift code bases.
 They are a useful tool to do asynchronous tasks and wait for network requests.
 A standard signature is:

 ```